Where Can I Access This Tool?

 - Link / Text Link CSS Class - In this section, add preferred CSS Class to the <a> element.
-This is ideal place to use pre-maid Bootstrap classes if needed.
+This is an ideal place to use pre-maid Bootstrap classes if needed.

 - <li> CSS Class - In this section, add preferred CSS Class to the <li> element.
-This is ideal place to use pre-maid Bootstrap classes if needed.
+This is an ideal place to use pre-maid Bootstrap classes if needed.